 · A 1.0 FCE practicum-based course (NUR1072Y), which should be taken alone in the final session and only after completion of all other coursework and program requirements.

 Note: Y denotes 1.0 FCE and H denotes 0.5 FCE

-The MN – HSLA courses are offered online.
+The MN – HSLA courses are offered online using both synchronous and asynchronous instruction.
 There are three required on-campus learning periods: one at the start of the program for orientation, one embedded in NUR1151H in Year 1 and one embedded in NUR1169Y in Year 2.
 The Summer courses: NUR1152 and NUR1169Y include a required supervised practicum component.
 Courses are prescribed and normally students progress through the program within a defined student cohort.
 Normally, successful completion of Year 1 courses is required for students to enter Year 2 of their program.